France and Germany to launch first contracts on future combat jets | MarketScreener

 Airbus and Dassault have been waiting for initial contracts to be signed to start work on the new project.

-France's Safran and Germany's MTU Aero Engines are expected to join forces to develop the engine for the new warplane, while French electronics firm Thales and European missile maker MBDA would also participate.
+France's Safran and Germany's MTU Aero Engines will jointly develop the new warplane's engine, a German security source said.

-French Armed Forces Minister Florence Parly and German Defence Minister Ursula von der Leyen will preside over the signing ceremony at a Safran site in northeastern Paris on Wednesday.
+French Armed Forces Minister Florence Parly and German Defence Minister Ursula von der Leyen will preside over the signing ceremony at a Safran site in northeastern Paris on Wednesday, where representatives for the two companies will sign a memorandum of understanding, the source said, adding that Spain is to join the project in the summer.

+French electronics firm Thales and European missile maker MBDA would also participate.

 Germany removed a key obstacle to progress on the project last week when it bowed to French demands and excluded Lockheed Martin's F-35 stealth fighter from a multibillion-euro tender to replace ageing Tornado fighter jets that are fitted to carry U.S. nuclear weapons.